Caring For Your Furniture

 • When cleaning the surface of any wood furniture, always work in the direction of the wood grain.

-• Because they are natural materials, oak will darken or yellow over time while teak and walnut will fade slightly when directly exposed to UV light.
-To prevent discolouration, shield you wood furniture from direct sunlight and shift around objects placed on the furniture from time to time.
+• Wood will discolor when directly exposed to UV light.
+To prevent this, shield your wooden furniture from direct sunlight and shift around objects placed on the furniture from time to time.

-To allow the beauty of its grain to take centre stage, our teak furniture is simply polished, so that its natural oils can rise to the surface.
-Because teak is a high density wood, stains do not penetrate too deeply, making it easy to use and maintain.
+To allow the beauty of its grain to take center stage, our teak furniture is simply polished so that its natural oils can rise to the surface.
+Because teak is a high-density wood, stains do not penetrate too deeply, making it easy to use and maintain.

 Daily care